A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: The mixed-feedback neuron circuit

 \subsection{Model tuning and theoretical analysis}

 To capture the continuous-time dynamics of our mixed-feedback neuron, we can leverage the structure of the model and write the input-output relationship of each low-pass filter, which yields

 These equations enable the use of the techniques introduced in~\cite{franci2013balance,drion_dynamic_2015} for biophysical conductance-based models and in~\cite{ribar_neuromodulation_2019} for voltage-mode mixed-feedback circuits to analyze the emergence of spiking and bursting behaviors from the interaction of the different feedback loops in this continuous mixed-feedback model.
-They provide a fast and systematic way of tuning the various parameters of the model by revealing the excitability thresholds, bistable regions, and modulation of firing regimes.
-Practically, they allow us to skip lengthy transient simulations and tune bias voltages solely based on DC characteristics of the feedback loops.
+They provide a fast and systematic way of tuning the various parameters of the model by revealing the excitability thresholds and bistable regions , allowing to skip lengthy transient simulations and tune bias voltages solely based on DC characteristics of the feedback loops.

-To illustrate these techniques, we compute the steady-state "output-input" curves used in \cite{ribar_neuromodulation_2019, liu_bionn_2023} to analyze their mixed-feedback neurons.
-These curves are conceptually similar to the I-V (current-voltage) curves measured under voltage clamp experiments in neuroscience.
+To illustrate these techniques, we compute the steady-state "output-input" curves used in~\cite{ribar_neuromodulation_2019, liu_bionn_2023} of the three feedback loops.
+These curves are conceptually similar to the I-V (current-voltage) curves measured using voltage clamp experiments in neuroscience.
 To that end, we assume timescale separation, that is, $\tau_f \ll \tau_s \ll \tau_u$, and neglect the effect of positive feedback inactivation.
-This is a reasonable assumption since the fast (\textit{resp.} slow) inactivation depends on the slow (\textit{resp.} ultraslow) variable, which is negligible in the timescale of interest.
+This is a reasonable assumption since the fast (\textit{resp.} slow) inactivation depends on the slow (\textit{resp.} ultraslow) variable, which is negligible in the timescale of interest through a quasi steady-state approximation enabled by the different capacitor sizes described in \cref{subsec:circuitblocks}.
 We also set $G_f=G_s=G_u=1$, so that the \gls{dpi} circuits behave like linear leaky integrators.
-We can write the three steady-state curves by sequentially setting the derivatives in \cref{eqs:neuronsystem} to zero, starting from the fastest subsystem and neglecting the effect of slower variables:
+We can derive the expression of the three steady-state characteristics by sequentially setting the derivatives in \cref{eqs:neuronsystem} to zero, starting from the fastest subsystem and neglecting the effect of slower variables, to obtain